NHirose/learning-language-navigation/README.md

 [Project Page](https://general-navigation-models.github.io) | [Dataset](https://drive.google.com/file/d/1ZwSKwhamq8XmF4mcFNisp9H7YX5kQZ6e/view?usp=sharing) | [Pre-Trained Models](https://drive.google.com/drive/folders/19yJcSJvGmpGlo0X-0owQKrrkPFmPKVt8?usp=sharing)

 ## Overview
 This repository contains code for training our language-conditioned navigation policy with our data, pre-trained model checkpoints, as well as example code to deploy it on a real robot.
 We made our code by editing the origional code base for training the general navigation models, GNM, ViNT, and NoMaD [repository](https://github.com/robodhruv/visualnav-transformer).
+[TODO] indicates the sentences, which we need to edit before releasing.
+In other words, these sentences are same as the original code base.

 - `./train/train.py`: training script to train or fine-tune the LeLaN on your custom data.
 - `./train/vint_train/models/`: contains model files for LeLaN and some visual navigation baselines.